Resource hub

 Operating model

-1. The Novus ecosystem: Supply retail, NSS Background Remover, and Novus Visualizers under one operating model
+1. The Novus software ecosystem: NSS Background Remover and Novus Visualizers under one operating model

-One ecosystem, three tools: how Novus Supply, Background Remover, and Visualizers fit together
+One software ecosystem, two tools: how Background Remover and Visualizers fit together

-A map of the Novus ecosystem: Supply on the retail side, NSS Background Remover and Novus Visualizers on the software side, the shared free-first and on-device principles, and the deliberate differences between them.
+A map of the Novus software ecosystem: NSS Background Remover and Novus Visualizers, the shared free-first and on-device principles, and the deliberate differences between them.

 Novus Stream Solutions